Illinois Inmate Search

 Mugshots and Their Availability

-A mugshot is a photograph taken of an individual upon booking into the detention center.
-It typically includes two angles – front and side views.
-Mugshots serve as a way for law enforcement and victims to identify suspects.
+A mugshot is a photograph taken of an individual when they are booked into a detention facility.
+This photograph typically includes a front view and a side profile, and it serves as a tool for law enforcement to identify and track individuals in custody.

 Security Level